Society of Chemical Industry: Chemistry & Industry

-SCI also publishes the well-established magazine Chemistry & Industry (C&I).

-Chemistry & Industry was launched by the society in 1923.
-From 1923 it has documented the advancements in chemistry and related science and the inventions being developed by large companies and start ups.
-It covers a diverse set of technologies and application areas and it is widely read across the community and is circulated internationally.
+Since 1923, SCI also publishes the internationally-circulated magazine Chemistry & Industry (C&I).
+This has documented the advancements in chemistry and related science and the inventions being developed by large companies and start ups.
+It covers a diverse set of technologies and application areas.

 Awards and honours

 The society has an extensive awards and honours programme.

 The Honours programme was established in 1996 and is designed to raise awareness of the benefits of the practical application of chemistry and related sciences across scientific disciplines and industrial sectors and to celebrate accomplished scientists, inventors and entrepreneurs through a number of international awards, medals, and lectureships.

 The most prestigious honours are the Society Medals, of which there are around 12, and these recognise those who exhibit leadership in promoting the objectives and values of the society.
 The Society Medals are awarded to persons who have made significant contributions in the field of chemical sciences, innovation and entrepreneurship.